LLC Annual Report (What is It & How to File It)

 This fee is mandatory for all LLCs, irrespective of the company's income level or business activity.

-The deadline for submitting the first annual report (and every other after that) varies from State to State but is generally due on the anniversary of the LLC formation.
+The due date for submitting the first annual report (and every other after that) varies from State to State but is generally due on the anniversary of the LLC formation.

 Some states have a predetermined date when all companies must submit an annual report regardless of their registration date.
 For example, for our Maryland LLC, the deadline is April 15.